 - a) Annual review by the plant manager and BMP Committee. - b) Certified statement that the above reviews have been completed and that the BMP Plan fulfills the requirements set forth in this permit.
 The statement must be certified by the dated signatures of each BMP Committee member.
-The statement must be submitted to EPA on or before insert date of each year of operation under this permit after the initial BMP submittal (the initial statement must be submitted to EPA six months after completion of the BMP Plan). - 6.
-Documentation
+The statement must be submitted to the EPA on or before January 31st of each year of operation under this permit after the initial statement that must be submitted to the EPA 90 days after the effective date of the permit.

+6. Documentation

-The permittee must maintain a copy of the BMP Plan at the facility and make it available to EPA or an authorized representative upon request.
+The permittee must maintain a copy of the BMP Plan at the facility and make it available to the EPA or an authorized representative upon request.

-- 7. BMP Plan Modification - a) The permittee must amend the BMP Plan whenever there is a change in the facility or in the operation of the facility which materially increases the generation of pollutants or their release or potential release to surface waters. - b) The permittee must amend the BMP Plan whenever it is found to be ineffective in achieving the general objective of preventing and minimizing the generation and the potential for the release of pollutants from the facility to the waters of the United States and/or the specific requirements above.

-c) Any changes to the BMP Plan must be consistent with the objectives and specific requirements listed above.
-All changes in the BMP Plan must be reported to EPA with the annual certification required under Part D.3, above.
+7. BMP Plan Modification

+- a) The permittee must amend the BMP Plan whenever there is a change in the facility or in the operation of the facility which materially increases the generation of pollutants or their release or potential release to surface waters. - b) The permittee must amend the BMP Plan whenever it is found to be ineffective in achieving the general objective of preventing and minimizing the generation and the potential for the release of pollutants from the facility to the waters of the United States and/or the specific requirements above. - c) Any changes to the BMP Plan must be consistent with the objectives and specific requirements listed above.
+All changes in the BMP Plan must be reported to the EPA with the annual certification required under Part B.5. above.

 III.
-General Monitoring, Recording and Reporting Requirements
+Monitoring, Recording and Reporting Requirements